 Pronunciation: fĭ-nŏm’ә- nŏn’

 Spelling has always been a complicated matter for anyone trying to learn the English language.
-While our everyday vocabulary continues to grow, English word origins include almost every language in existence -- and some are no longer regularly spoken!
-Many identical sounds are spelled differently in different words and 84 of the 90 basic English spelling patterns have exceptions.
+While our everyday vocabulary continues to grow, English word origins include almost every language in existence.
+And some are no longer regularly spoken!
+Many identical sounds have spellings that different in different words.
+Additionally,- 84 of the 90 basic English spelling patterns have exceptions.
 It’s no wonder that spelling can be a competitive event!

 Spelling competitions have been around for almost 150 years.
-However, the last few years have seen an increase in the attention given to spelling contests, and in 2006 live television coverage of the bee will be shown during primetime for the first time!
+However, the last few years have seen increasing attention given to spelling contests.

-In addition to the televised event, a new movie, Akeelah and the Spelling Bee, about an “underdog” competing to win the national contest was released in April of this year, and is also bringing wide attention to the Scripps National Spelling Bee.
+In addition to the regular televised event, a movie, Akeelah and the Spelling Bee was also released.
+It is about an “underdog” competing to win the national contest also bringing wide attention to the Scripps National Spelling Bee.

-So, spelling bees actually do more than just make children memorize words, which is something homeschoolers have known for a long time.
-The connection between homeschooling and spelling bees has always been strong, but in 1997 Rebecca Sealfon, a homeschooler from New York, won the national title and brought the connection to national prominence.
+Spelling bees actually do more than just make children memorize words.
+This is something homeschoolers have known for a long time.
+The connection between homeschooling and spelling bees has always been strong.
+In fact in 1997, Rebecca Sealfon, a homeschooler from New York, won the national title and brought the connection to national prominence.

-In the early 1990s only a few homeschoolers entered the contest; by the 1996 competition there were fourteen, and in 2006 the number increased more than 2 ½ times to a total of thirty-six.
-While that may not seem like a lot, consider that homeschoolers account for a little over 2 percent of the student population and this year they account for more than 13% of the number of students participating in the spelling bee!
+In the early 1990s, only a few homeschoolers entered the contest.
+However, by the 1996 competition there were fourteen, and in 2006 the number grew more than 2 – times to a total of thirty-six.
+While that may not seem like a lot, consider that homeschoolers account for a little over 2 percent of the student population.
+And this year they account for more than 13% of the number of students participating in the spelling bee!

-In the year 2000, a 12-year-old homeschooled student from Missouri won the national title and the second and third place winners were also home schooled!
+In the year 2000, a 12-year-old homeschool student from Missouri won the national title, and the second and third-place winners were also homeschool students!

 It’s obviously possible for homeschool students to compete in (and win!) the Scripps National Spelling Bee, but where do you start?

-The best place to start is by contacting the local sponsor who will connect you to either a homeschool association or local school where you can participate.
+The best place to start is by contacting the local sponsor who will connect you to either a homeschool association or a local school where you can participate.
 Students up to the 8th grade (and not older than 15) can enter.
-The Scripps Howard spelling bee website www.spellingbee.com lists the current sponsors.
+The Scripps Howard Spelling Bee website lists the current sponsors.

 As a speller wins he or she moves on to the next larger contest, usually a district or county bee, and finally to a regional bee, which decides the contestants for the national bee in Washington.
-The regional bees are highly competitive in that only one winner from each of the regional bees is allowed to continue to the national Bee.
+The regional bees are highly competitive in that only one winner from each of the regional bees continues to the national Bee.

 A great way to become comfortable with the process is to attend a spelling bee or watch a movie about them.
-Akeelah and the Bee, as discussed above, or the documentary Spellbound, which follows several spellers participating in the National Bee, is very informative as well as entertaining.
+Akeelah and the Bee, as discussed above, or the documentary Spellbound, which follows several spellers participating in the National Bee, are both very informative as well as entertaining.